ddev/ddev/docs/users/extend/customizing-images.md

 For more complex requirements, you can add .ddev/web-build/Dockerfile or .ddev/db-build/Dockerfile.

-Examples of possible Dockerfiles are given in `.ddev/web-build/Dockerfile.example` and `.ddev/db-build/Dockerfile.example`
+Examples of possible Dockerfiles are given in `.ddev/web-build/Dockerfile.example` and `.ddev/db-build/Dockerfile.example` (These examples are created in your project when you `ddev config` the project.)

 An example web image `.ddev/web-build/Dockerfile` might be: